By Rosie Willan

 Hostels should make an effort to emphasize these differences when marketing themselves to potential guests.
 They can do this in 8 distinct and unique ways, including:

 When guests decide to stay in a hostel, their booking motivations go far beyond seeking a budget bed for the night.
-Hostels place an emphasis on shared social experiences and this is one of the main reasons that guests would opt for a hostel over a hotel.
+Hostels place an emphasis on shared social experiences, and this is one of the main reasons that hostel travelers would opt for a hostel over a hotel.

-Millennials and Gen-Zers in particular are prioritizing social interactions when it comes to their travel choices.
+Millennials and Gen-Zers in particular are prioritizing social interactions and word of mouth when it comes to their travel choices.
 Solo travel has also become increasingly popular in recent years, with those going it alone often choosing to stay in hostels in order to meet other like-minded adventurers.

 A huge part of hostel marketing should, therefore, focus on showcasing their social experience.
 Social media is a great place to do this – especially since it’s where more and more travelers are turning to find inspiration for their next trip.
-Sharing snapshots of guests enjoying themselves, reposting user-generated content and using features like InstaStories and live video to capture events are all great tactics for selling the hostel experience.
-Sant Jordi Hostels’ recently published video on their social media platforms is a good example of using social media to promote a unique social experience.
+Sharing snapshots of guests enjoying themselves, reposting user-generated content, and using features like InstaStories and live video to capture events are all great tactics for selling the hostel experience.

 The opportunity to ‘live like a local’ is a growing desire for many travelers who are seeking authentic experiences in their chosen destinations.